 One way that Apple’s Indian sales pitch is trying is to make it easier for young Indians to buy their phones over a longer period together with attractive phone plans, buy back schemes and product exchanges.
 They have hired a number of “affordability managers” who are negotiating with finance companies to make phone purchases easier.

 Bringing it all together

 Apple is looking to the emerging market in India to sell its products.
 The opportunity is potentially huge, it just involves Apple having to adapt its usual elitist marketing.
 Being flexible is not a feature the Apple brand is renowned for.
-Indians do want to buy iPhones.
+Indian people do want to buy iPhones.
 They just can’t necessarily afford them the way that young people in the west can.
 It appears Apple’s strategy is a worthwhile one.
-Experimenting with selling older model phones, using online retailers and moving into local assembly and manufacturing to ward off competition from China is, perhaps the only way they will break the market.
+Experimenting with selling older model phones, using online retailers and moving into local assembly and manufacturing to ward off competition from China is, perhaps, the only way they will break the market.

 - Bloomberg describe the same trend well : https://www.bloomberg.com/news/articles/2017-06-12/in-india-apple-is-making-old-iphones-new-again